To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Travel Insured is my preferred partner when it comes to protecting my trips!
 Make sure to check out the Cancel for Any Reason & Bed Rest Options for extra coverage!

 *This post contains affiliate links at no cost to you.
 Why affiliate links?
-They help keep this blog running and a free resource for you to use!
+They help keep this blog running and are a free resource for you to use!
 Thank you for your continued support.*

 The Boho Traveller is independently affiliated with Explorateur Travel, a Virtuoso agency.